 4. WOOF Pupsicle Long-Lasting Interactive Ball

-Compared to basic treat toys, this model focuses on maximizing play duration and minimizing mess.
-The main tradeoff is that refill pops are sold separately, so ongoing use may require additional purchases.
+Compared to standard treat balls, the Pupsicle prioritizes long-lasting play and cleanliness.
+The main tradeoff is that refill pops are sold separately, so some owners may need to prepare their own treats for optimal use.

 5. BSISUERM Adjustable Dog Puzzle Treat Ball